 Deciding how to schedule employees requires you to be in tune with how your company operates, like knowing its busiest days and months and product sales trends.
 Having insight into your employees’ needs is also important.
 The best schedules are flexible, don’t underwork or overwork employees, maximize profits, and are published well in advance.

-If you have less than 75 employees and need an easy-to-use employee scheduling software that’s free, consider When I Work.
+If you have less than 100 employees and need an easy-to-use employee scheduling software that’s $2 per employee per month, consider When I Work.
 You can manage the entire schedule online using your mobile device.
 If you have a last-minute no show, you can offer the shift to available employees in seconds using its Shift Replacement feature, and When I Work will assign it to the first person who responds.

 To start scheduling, you can follow a few simple steps.
 Definitely begin with your employees, since they are one of your company’s greatest assets.
 Figure out their availability, skills, and how they will best contribute to each shift.
 Then assess your business needs, and see how you can bring the two together.
 If you use employee scheduling software, the process will be less time consuming.

 1. Make a Detailed List of Employees